-Ten years ago, you could never have imagined a 3D printer costing just a few hundred dollars.
-A cheap 3D printer was a RepRap 3D printer you made yourself for $500 — and even then it could be unreliable.
+Ten years ago, a 3D printer costing just a few hundred dollars would be considered impossible.
+3D printers were mostly industrial machines costing thousands, and the only cheap 3D printer was a RepRap 3D printer you made yourself for $500 — and even then it could be unreliable.

 But now?
-We are spoiled with hundreds of great, low cost printers offered by tens of different 3D printer companies across the globe.
+We are spoiled with hundreds of great, low cost printers from dozens of 3D printer companies across the globe.

-Therefore, we listed 15 of the best affordably priced 3D printers, based on their reliability, ease of use, price-performance ratio, and a range of other factors.
+Therefore, we ranked the best affordably priced 3D printers, based on their reliability, ease of use, price-performance ratio, and a range of other factors.
 Some are DIY 3D printer kits, and most use FDM (fused deposition modeling), though a couple resin 3D printers also made the list.

 - Note: you may instead be looking for our ranking on the best small 3D printers.

-Remember, this is not in order: the printer ranked number 1 is not our best, and the printer ranked 15 is not the worst.
-The printers are divided into three parts: best budget 3D printers under $300, under $500, and under $1,000.
-In order to stay independent we have included links to where the 3D printers we recommend can be purchased, which we receive a small commission on.
+Recommended 3D printers are divided into three parts: best budget 3D printers under $300, under $500, and under $1,000.
+In order to stay independent we have included links to where the 3D printers we recommend can be purchased, which we earn a small commission on.

 All the best budget 3D printers in 2020